don41382/nrf52-pwm-wav-sbc-decoder-player/README.md

 For testing, you can connect your headphone to the PWM output.
 In order to connect a speaker, you'll need an amplifier.
 A simple Class D Amplifier did the job for [me](https://siliconjunction.wordpress.com/2017/02/28/class-d-amplifier-for-the-arduino/).

 A big thanks goes to Tamas Harczos.
-His initial [repository](https://sourceforge.net/u/newtom/profile/) helped me tones to make this working.
+His initial [repository](https://sourceforge.net/projects/nrf52-pwm-audio/) helped me tones to make this player working.

 ## Deployment

 ### Pre-Requirements

 - latest NRF connect SDK 1.7.0
-- NRF52 module with [PWM support](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fstruct_nrf52%2Fstruct%2Fnrf52.html) (I worked with the [NRF52840 Dongle](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dongle))
+- NRF52 module with [PWM support](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fstruct_nrf52%2Fstruct%2Fnrf52.html) (Tested  with the [NRF52840 Dongle](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dongle))

 ### Run